Landscape Design

 Falling in Love with Your Yard

 Sometimes a yard is not as useable and inviting as you wish.
 This design creates welcoming spaces for spending time outdoors for the various ages of family members: a patio with a fire pit, a covered area for reading, doggie play space, herbs and berries, plus a front entry garden for chatting with neighbors.
 The plantings give a sense of enclosure, yet with dappled light that evokes the owner’s mountain hometown.
+Northwest native plantings woven into the design increase the yard’s habitat value.

 Modern Family Garden